 Mark Dery is a cultural critic and essayist, based in New York.
-His latest book is the essay collection I Must Not Think Bad Thoughts: Drive-By Essays on American Dread, American Dreams.
-Born To Be Posthumous, his biography of the artist and legendary eccentric Edward Gorey, will be published by Little, Brown in November 2018.
+His latest book is the biography Born To Be Posthumous: The Eccentric Genius And Mysterious Life Of Edward Gorey, published by Little, Brown in 2018.

 Smell that?
 Its the smell of Deep Time.
 Not in the scientific sense of the fathomless vastness of geological time, but in the mythic, plumed-serpent, under-the-jaguar-sun sense.
 The Mexican sense.